Introduction: How to Make the Classic Inverter 110v or 220v at Home

-Packaged in a TO-3 case style, it is a 15 amp, 60 volt (or more, see below), 115 watt power transistor with a β (forward current gain) of 20 to 70 at a collector current of 4 A (this may be 100 to 200 when testing using a multimeter.
+Packaged in a TO-3 case style, it is a 15 amp, 60 volts (or more, see below), 115-watt power transistor with a β (forward current gain) of 20 to 70 at a collector current of 4 A (this may be 100 to 200 when testing using a multimeter.
 It often has a transition frequency

 of around 3.0 MHz and 6 MHz is typical for the 2N3055A; at this frequency the calculated current gain (beta) drops to 1, indicating the transistor can no longer provide useful amplification in common emitter configuration.
 The frequency at which gain begins to drop off may be much lower, see below.

 http://amzn.to/2r7bkiX now you have to connect it as a transistor current limiter picture number 3

 Step 3: The Transformer

 A transformer is an electrical device that transfers electrical energy between two or more circuits through electromagnetic induction.
 A varying current in one coil of the transformer produces a varying magnetic field, which in turn induces a voltage

 in a second coil.
 Power can be transferred between the two coils through the magnetic field, without a metallic connection between the two circuits.
 Faraday's law of induction discovered in 1831 described this effect.
 Transformers are used to increase or decrease the alternating voltages in electric power applications.

 Since the invention of the first constant-potential transformer in 1885, transformers have become essential for the transmission, distribution, and utilization of alternating current electrical energy.
 A wide range of transformer designs is encountered in electronic and electric power applications.
 Transformers range in size from RF transformers less than a cubic centimeter in volume to units interconnecting the power grid weighing hundreds of tons.